tansongyang/franksongyangtan.com/src/pages/seminary/posts/2018-12-09-bible-survey-advanced-standing-exam/index.md

 path: '/seminary/bible-survey-advanced-standing-exam'
 category: 'seminary'
 title: 'Bible Survey: The Advanced Standing Exam'
-description: "What's required to pass the Advanced Standing exam for Bible Survey?"
+description: "What's required to pass the Advanced Standing Exam for Bible Survey?"
 date: '2018-12-09'
 ---

-If you pass an Advanced Standing Exam, you can earn credit for a course without having to take it.
+My first seminary goal is passing the Advanced Standing Exam for Bible Survey.
-My first seminary goal is passing the exam for Bible Survey.
+If you pass an exam, you can earn credit for a course without having to take it.

 The study guide[^1] for the exam states that you need to know the following: